mclear/Sesame/README.md

 NFC Fence provides NFC based login and logout functionality for the Microsoft Windows Operating System.

 ## Important Disclaimer
 This software is in active development and should not be used in any environment you need stability.
 Make sure you remember your password as a backup.
 Your Unicorns may be exploited.
 You have been warned.
-We're going to be [raising funds](https://www.kickstarter.com/projects/mclear/526261309?token=201aa2e8) to complete development.

 ## In case of emergencies